-Beyond the Shift: Self-managed Change Platform
+Beyond the Shift: Building a self-managed Change Platform for permanent organisational agility

 The Open Smart Transformation process is designed to embed ongoing engaged learning and development into the organisation.
 The central Caterfly process, with the coaching and experimentation framed by an opening and a closing Open Space event, is Phase I.